-The Environmental Planner normally prepares the Environmental Commitments Form as needed for projects and coordinates with LPAs on projects in which the LPA administers design.
-The Contractor mitigation measures to be incorporated in the Special Provisions are provided to C&S (or the LPA CA Agency if self-administering) in a Word document along with PDF files of the other commitments to be included in the contract.
+The Environmental Planner normally prepares the Environmental Commitments Form and the EPIC sheet as needed for projects and coordinates with LPAs on projects in which the LPA administers design.
+The EPIC plan sheet is a summary plan sheet that is incorporated into the project's final plans that identifies environmental permits and mitigation measures necessary for the project to address, offset, or compensate for project impacts.
+The EPIC plan sheet applies to all ADOT construction administered projects as applicable and will be used concurrently with the Environmental Commitment document.
+The Contractor mitigation measures are to be incorporated in the Special Provisions and final plans through the EPIC (for ADOT administered construction projects), and documents are provided to C&S (or the LPA CA Agency if self-administering) in a Word document along with PDF files of the other commitments to be included in the contract.
 The Environmental Commitments Form includes the following which is incorporated into the special provisions: